Washington HIX

 Track document status in real time

-For account workers:
+For account workers, they can:

 -

-Review, flag, and approve documents in a queue
+Review, flag, and approve documents

 CONSTRAINTS & EDGE CASES

-Key edge cases we designed for:
+Some other edge cases we designed for:

 -